Prototyping voice user interfaces

 The Wizard of Oz method proffers designers and researchers the ability to develop medium-fidelity prototypes1 that can be used for the exploration and testing of ideas as part of iterative design processes and research, and feeds into a number of different forms of analyses, from qualitative Conversation Analysis2 through to quantitative task performance analysis3, as well as product development.
 We’ve used it recently too.

 To enable us to undertake these forms of studies, I developed a Python-based application for simulating a modern VUI.
-The app has only been tested on macOS, but should work on Windows and Linux-based systems.
+The app has only been tested on macOS and Windows, but should also work on Linux/BSD-based systems.
 The app, called NottReal (a pun on Nottingham), includes support for multiple voice simulation systems and includes an optional ‘Mobile VUI’-like window.
 It also includes basic speech recognition support.

 A quick walkthrough